hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Start Token Generation

 This endpoint initializes a new generation attempt.
 Only a single generation attempt can take place at a time.
-One (and only one) of `otp` or `pgp_key` are required.

-Note: `otp` can be empty, in which case an OTP of suitable length will be generated for you, which is recommended.
-Future versions of Vault will remove the need to set this parameter at all.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |